euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/06-Adding-Xcode-Bundle-Resources.md

 ---
-#title: Workspace ONE SDK for iOS
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+layout: page
+title: Adding the Required Xcode Bundle Resources
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# Adding the Required Xcode Bundle Resources
 The SDK depends on the following bundle resources to function properly, so add the necessary bundles to your project.

 Find some of these bundles inside the AWSDK.framework file structure.